ePages-de/epages-devportal/_posts/2018/2018-07-19-rocking-the-stage-with-a-software-localization-tool.md

 We thought that our translation agency would jump for joy when we tell them about the new localiztion tool.
 Finally, we would be able to provide really great context for all our translation keys with the In-Context Editor.
 We wouldn't need to handle our communication via email and XML files anymore.
-The agency could simply get their own PhraseApp account and start off translating.
+The agency could simply get their own Phrase account and start off translating.

 But we forgot that translators are used to their typical translation tools, and not yet to dedicated software localization tools.
 They would need to spend some time to get used to this new tool.